gjuljo/cassandra-event-store/Readme.md

 This materialized view is meant to gather all the events of the same type in the same partition, to let queries such as "events by type".
 It enables processes that need to react whether a given type of event occurred.

 ```
-CREATE MATERIALIZED VIEW eventstore.events_by_type AS
+CREATE MATERIALIZED VIEW IF NOT EXISTS eventstore.events_by_type AS
   SELECT id, version, type, payload, savetime FROM eventstore.events WHERE type IS NOT NULL AND version IS NOT NULL AND savetime IS NOT NULL
 PRIMARY KEY (type, savetime, version, id);
 ```